platonvin/platonvin.github.io/sources/articles/my_experience_with_rust.md

 { // Fuck You!
     let borrowed_field_1 = self.get_field_1();
-    // Error: first mutable borrow occures in a line above let borrowed_field_2 = self.get_field_2();
+    // Error: first mutable borrow occurs in a line above let borrowed_field_2 = self.get_field_2();
 }
 Code structure for graphics programming tends to get easier for me when i can have megastructs, which are not compatible with rust borrowing rules